holt/syringe/README.md

 });
 ```

-We can now use Syringe's `wrap` method to wrap our `log` function around the `utils.profile` method.
-Then we'll use the result to update the original `utils.profile` method in the registry:
+We can now use Syringe's `wrap` method to wrap our `log` function around the `utils.profile` method, and then use the result to update the original `utils.profile` method in the registry:

 ```javascript
 syr.set('utils.profile', syr.wrap(syr.get('utils.profile'), log));